mamei16/LLM_Web_search/README.md

 ## Usage

-Currently, one a single search query per model chat message is supported.
+Currently, only a single search query per model chat message is supported.

 Search queries are extracted
 from the model's output using a regular expression.
 This is made easier by prompting the model